 II.
 Non-student or non-credit option for any participants over age 18 and in good health.
 A “dig fee” of $250 per week (discounted to $200 for previous participants or those who stay four weeks), with a two week minimum stay.
 Lodging, airfare, and meals are arranged by each individual but we encourage our team members to stay at the Gloria Hotel where we have arranged special discounted group rates (single, double, and triple options), or a slightly cheaper option at the German Lutheran Hospice nearby.
 For details, questions, and an application form write our administrator Mareike Grosser at email@example.com.
 Prospective participants are also encouraged to interact with others on our Facebook group page (anyone can ask to join the group) to arrange roommates, ask questions of former participants, and gather details on the history of our operations: https://www.facebook.com/groups/digmountzion

 For an update on the finds of our 2014 Season see the report here.

-A Selection of Slides from our 2013 Dig Season with Participants and Finds:
+A Selection of Slides from previous Dig Seasons with Participants and Finds: